Pleochroism

-Pleochroism is an optical phenomenon in which a substance has different colors when observed at different angles, especially with polarized light.
+Pleochroism is an optical phenomenon in which a substance has different colors when positioned at different angles with respect to linearly polarized light.

 Etymology

-The roots of the word are from Greek (from Ancient Greek πλέων 'more' and and χρῶμα 'color').
+The roots of the word are from Greek (from Ancient Greek πλέων 'more' and χρῶμα 'color').
 It was first made compound in the German term Pleochroismus by the Austrian mineralogist Wilhelm Haidinger in 1854, in the journal Annalen der Physik und Chemie.
 Its first known English usage is by geologist James Dana in 1854.

 Background

-Anisotropic crystals will have optical properties that vary with the direction of light.
-The direction of the electric field determines the polarization of light, and crystals will respond in different ways if this angle is changed.
-These kinds of crystals have one or two optical axes.
-If absorption of light varies with the angle relative to the optical axis in a crystal then pleochroism results.
+Anisotropic crystals are crystals that have one or more optical axes, which optical properties can vary depending on the vibration direction of light.
+The vibration direction of the electric field of a light wave determines its polarization direction, and anisotropic crystals will respond in different ways if the angle between the polarization direction and an optical axis is changed.
+If the wavelengths at which light is absorbed varies with the angle between the polarization direction and the optical axis of a crystal, the light passing through the crystal will have different colors at different angles.
+This effect is called pleochroism.

-Anisotropic crystals have double refraction of light where light of different polarizations is bent different amounts by the crystal, and therefore follows different paths through the crystal.
-The components of a divided light beam follow different paths within the mineral and travel at different speeds.
-When the mineral is observed at some angle, light following some combination of paths and polarizations will be present, each of which will have had light of different colors absorbed.
-At another angle, the light passing through the crystal will be composed of another combination of light paths and polarizations, each with their own color.
-The light passing through the mineral will therefore have different colors when it is viewed from different angles, making the stone seem to be of different colors.

 Tetragonal, trigonal, and hexagonal minerals can only show two colors and are called dichroic.
 Orthorhombic, monoclinic, and triclinic crystals can show three and are trichroic.
 For example, hypersthene, which has two optical axes, can have a red, yellow, or blue appearance when oriented in three different ways in three-dimensional space.
 Isometric minerals cannot exhibit pleochroism.
 Tourmaline is notable for exhibiting strong pleochroism.
 Gems are sometimes cut and set either to display pleochroism or to hide it, depending on the colors and their attractiveness.

 The pleochroic colors are at their maximum when light is polarized parallel with a principal optical vector.
 The axes are designated X, Y, and Z for direction, and alpha, beta, and gamma in magnitude of the refractive index.
 These axes can be determined from the appearance of a crystal in a conoscopic interference pattern.
 Where there are two optical axes, the acute bisectrix of the axes gives Z for positive minerals and X for negative minerals and the obtuse bisectrix gives the alternative axis (X or Z).
 Perpendicular to these is the Y axis.
 The color is measured with the polarization parallel to each direction.
 An absorption formula records the amount of absorption parallel to each axis in the form of X < Y < Z with the left most having the least absorption and the rightmost the most.